Banned Books 101: Teaching Toddlers, Preschoolers, and Early Elementary Grades about the Right to Read

 In 2018, Raj Haldar, aka Philadelphia rapper Lushlife, hit the jackpot as the coauthor of P is for Pterodactyl: The Worst Alphabet Ever, showing why it’s easier to learn to read than spell in English.
 With 26 letters, 45 sounds and over 250 ways to put them together, there are too many choices and too many rules.
 An exasperating subject that lends itself to humor, but is the same true for book banning?

-Illustrator Gary Kelley’s grainy pictures are dominated by shades of blue-gray, slate blue, and grayish lavender, with occasional highlights of tans and pale oranges communicate the idea that the battle has already been lost in the classroom and school library.
+Illustrator Gary Kelley’s grainy pictures are dominated by shades of blue-gray, slate blue, and grayish lavender, with occasional highlights of tans and pale oranges.
+The palette is perhaps meant to communicate the idea that the battle has already been lost in the classroom and school library.
 On the first page, a boy furtively looks into a book, as if he expects to be caught and a few pages later is a staring eye peering at a page through a magnifying glass looking for objectionable material.
 Children sit mute in class, books open, their hands raised to answer a question to which there is only one answer.
 Hot red appears only in the two illustrations of the book banners and the devils on the cover.
 The association of the book banners with red sends mixed signals, its contemporary associations with MAGA clashing with older left-wing ones such as Socialism and Communism.
 Of this dystopian picture book, the one Amazon reviewer to give the book one star said, “A bit too stylized and dark for me.
 As for the text—I’m all for guiding kids to appropriate books and helping them process the difficult ones, but this book (as much as I was able to stomach) came across as bitter, didactic, and self-righteous.”

 Cultural Skirmishes about Banned Books and Classics